pyca/pyopenssl/CONTRIBUTING.rst

 All patches to pyOpenSSL should be submitted in the form of pull requests to the main pyOpenSSL repository, ``pyca/pyopenssl``.
 These pull requests should satisfy the following properties:

+- The branch referenced should be a feature branch focusing on one particular improvement to pyOpenSSL.
+  Create different branches and different pull requests for unrelated features or bugfixes.
+- The branch referenced should have a distinctive name (in particular, please do not open pull requests for your ``master`` branch).
 - Code should follow `PEP 8`_, especially in the "do what code around you does" sense.
-  One notable way pyOpenSSL code differs, for example, is that there should be three empty lines between   module-level elements, and two empty lines between class-level elements.
+  One notable way pyOpenSSL code differs, for example, is that there should be three empty lines between module-level elements,and two empty lines between class-level elements.
   Methods and functions are named in ``snake_case``.
   Follow OpenSSL naming for callables whenever possible is preferred.
-- Pull requests that introduce code must test all new behavior they introduce, as well as previously untested or poorly tested behavior that they touch.
+- Pull requests that introduce code must test all new behavior they introduce as well as for previously untested or poorly tested behavior that they touch.
 - Pull requests are not allowed to break existing tests.
 - Pull requests that introduce features or fix bugs should note those changes in the ``ChangeLog`` text file in the root of the repository.
   They should also document the changes, both in docstrings and in the documentation in the ``doc/`` directory.